 With hundreds of family-friendly festivals happening all over the UK this summer, we asked around the Kidstart community for top tips on what to take to ensure you and the kids have a great time.
 Here are some of our favourites:

-2. Invest in some platform flip-flops to wear in the toilets and showers.
+Invest in some platform flip-flops to wear in the toilets and showers.
 Those extra centimetres off the floor can make all the difference between a verruca-free and a verruca-filled life!
+Grab a pair from FitFlop

-4. The key to festival joy is to help the kids stay dry and warm.
-I love those all-in-one warm and dry suits from Togz.
+The key to festival joy is to help the kids stay dry and warm.
 Take waterproof over-trousers, kagools, warm hats and scarves to keep little heads and necks warm at night.
 A fold-up umbrella also serves as both sunshade and rain cover.
+Get your waterproofs and thermals from Mountain Warehouse

-9. Take loads of snacks.
+Take loads of snacks.
 It’s amazing how much cash you can potentially burn through just keeping the kids fed and watered.
 Being outdoors seems to make everyone hungrier, so make sure you bring the usual family favourites along with you.
+Get 75p back on your Morrisons

 Do you have any festival tips for parents or must-have items you recommend?